SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 ### Regression testing

-Regression testing is designed to look at unchanged features of the application to make sure that the addition, deletion or updating of features and any bug fixes are not adversely impacting the application.
+Regression testing is designed to look at unchanged features of the application to make sure that the addition, deletion or updating of features and any bug fixes have not adversely impacted the existing features.

 This type of testing is often performed before a deployment or release of the software and can be time-consuming and expensive.
-Judicious use of automation can reduce the time required for regression testing, as well as making risk-based selections of which tests to perform during regression testing.
+Making risk-based selections of which tests to perform and the judicious use of automation can both reduce the time required for regression testing.

 ::: greybox
 Why perform regression testing?
 To mitigate the risk of intentional code changes causes unintended effects.